 Putting photos on Instagram and Facebook may lead to a bounty of comments and likes from friends, but let’s be honest, you can’t frame a photo on your computer and meticulously place it on the wall.
-Sometimes you want a physical copy of photographic endeavor — especially if you’re shooting with a high-end camera — and while you could go to the closest convenience store and print them one by one using your smartphone or SD card, opting for a decent wide-format photo printer will allow you to do it all from home, within your specifications.
-The near-dedicated devices differ from model to model – for instance, some come equipped with Wi-Fi while others automatically switch inks depending on the paper – but most of them can print photos on 13 x 19-inch paper or larger.
-Below are a few of our current favorites, so you can print gallery-quality images without ever setting foot out the door.
+Sometimes, you want a physical copy of a photographic endeavor — especially if you’re shooting with a high-end camera — and while you could go to the closest convenience store and print them one by one using your smartphone or SD card, opting for a decent wide-format photo printer will allow you to do it all from home, within your specifications.
+The near-dedicated devices differ from model to model, but most of them can print photos on 13 x 19-inch paper or larger.
+Below are five of the best wide-format photo printers on the market, so you can print gallery-quality images without ever setting foot out the door.

 Canon knows a thing or two about cameras, but it also knows how to make excellent photo printers.
 Smaller than the Pixma Pro models yet bigger than most inkjets, the iP8720 is perfect for the home photographer.
 It holds up to 120 sheets of regular paper and 20 sheets of heavier photo paper, and the front-panel even houses a space for a CD or DVD tray.
-Surprisingly, the iP8720 doesn’t have a PictBridge-compatible USB port, but it can connect to newer cameras or smartphones via Wi-Fi, or shared via a home network.
+Surprisingly, the iP8720 doesn’t have a PictBridge-compatible USB port, but it can connect to newer cameras or smartphones via Wi-Fi, or shared via a home network — the latter two being more popular, anyway.
 It has excellent output quality, manual duplex printing, and NFC support for quick pairing with compatible Android devices.

 The Pro-100 is another great Canon option, even if it is one of the more advanced printers in our roundup.
-The reasonably-price device is known to produce photos that are nearly on par with printers that cost upwards of $1,000, at a cost that is far better for your budget.
-The printer is similar to the iP8720 in that it offers a CD-DVD print tray and Wi-Fi capabilities, but it also has a PictBridge USB port and eight ink cartridges to help set it apart.
+The reasonably-price device is known to produce photos that are nearly on par with printers that cost upward of $1,000 at a cost that is far better for your budget.
+The printer offers a CD-DVD print tray and Wi-Fi capabilities and also has a PictBridge USB port and eight ink cartridges to help set it apart.
 The device is rather slow and a bit cumbersome when it comes to size, but there’s a good deal to be said about accurate color output and its ability to generate first-rate monochrome prints with a little patience.

 Another option in the Pixma Pro range, the Pro-10 conveniently comes bundled with My Image Garden software for quickly creating banners, collages, and even calendars.
 While it’s extremely easy for a hobby photographer to use at home, it’s suited for professional-quality prints.
 The printer’s output quality is superb – particularly when handling high-resolution image files – and uses 10 ink cartridges, one of which is a clear coat (Chroma Optimizer) designed to level the printed ink surface for a smoother-looking print.
 The three black inks can also generate quality monochrome prints.
 It supports either Ethernet or Wi-Fi networks.